Municipal Court of Record

 11. City Ordinance Code of Marlin Texas

-The Marlin Municipal Court has established policies and procedures for resolving traffic tickets and other fine-only misdemeanors in accordance with state law, but with a minimum of inconvenience.
+The Marlin Municipal Court of Record has established policies and procedures for resolving traffic tickets and other fine-only misdemeanors in accordance with state law, but with a minimum of inconvenience.
 Before you attempt to resolve the case(s) against you, you should read carefully the content of the citation and handout that were given to you by the officer.
 You may want to seek the advice of a lawyer.